eimantasnejus/office_management_api/README.md

 * TODO: Authentication solution;
 * TODO: Redirect: http://127.0.0.1:8000/ -> http://127.0.0.1:8000/room-reservation-app/reservations/;
 * TODO: Documentation for each endpoint.
-* TODO: Migrations should be added to launch instructions

 ## Nice To Have
 * Single Reservation object serializer;